Peregrine System Configuration

 Peregrine has 2592 compute nodes.
 A variety of different node types exist:

-The data analysis and visualization nodes are each equipped with two Intel E5-2670 processors running at 2.3 GHz with 8 cores per processor, 384 GB of memory and an NVIDIA Quadro 6000 GPU card.
+The data analysis and visualization (DAV) nodes are each equipped with two Intel E5-2670 processors running at 2.3 GHz with 8 cores per processor, 384 GB of memory, and with a NVIDIA Quadro 6000 GPU card.
 These nodes supports OpenCL and CUDA programming models.
 These nodes support hardware-accelerated remote visualization of data on the parallel file system using VirtualGL/TurboVNC.

 Users may connect to dav.hpc.nrel.gov.
 This will connect to one of the 3 DAV nodes.
 Users also have the option of connecting directly to an individual DAV node using one of the following:

-The system is a collection of tightly connected nodes we call "Scalable Units".
-The high speed InfiniBand network operates at 4X FDR speeds.
-There are 16 Mellanox spine switches and 8 scaleable unit (SU) leaf switches configured that are fully connected (non-blocking between servers within an SU).
+The system is a collection of tightly connected nodes we call "Scalable Units."
+The high-speed InfiniBand network operates at 4X FDR speeds.
+There are 16 Mellanox spine switches and 8 scalable unit (SU) leaf switches configured that are fully connected (non-blocking between servers within an SU).
 Bisection bandwidth is 1.9 Terabytes/sec while latency is minimized to three or fewer switches hops within an SU, and no more than 7 hops across the entire system.
 The connection to the parallel file system is capable of 40GB/s, and the interconnect is designed for future expansion.

 The /home file system on Peregrine is a robust NFS file system that is intended to hold small files.
 These include shell startup files, scripts, source code, executables and data files.
 The capacity of /home is 10 TB.

 /scratch is a parallel Lustre file system intended for high-performance I/O. Use /scratch for running jobs and any other intensive I/O activity.